indieopensource/issue-sponsorship-terms/terms.md

 ### <a id="Public_Licenses"></a>Public Licenses

-_Developer_ licenses intellectual property rights in all the work they create and use for the _Issue_ to _Sponsor_ and the public at large.
-The license terms for each distinct item of work are as follows:
+_Developer_ licenses intellectual property rights in each work they create and use for the _Issue_ to the public at large, including _Sponsor_.
+The license terms for each separately licensable work are as follows:

-1. If the terms of a public copyleft license require that the work be licensed under particular terms, the terms are the most permissive possible to meet that requirement.
+1. If the terms of a public license, such as a copyleft license, require the work be licensed under particular terms, the terms for that work are the most permissive terms possible that meet that requirement.

-2. Otherwise, if the _Project_ is made available under a public license or licenses that are standardized by Software Package Data eXchange, the terms are the most permissive of those standardized terms.
+2. Otherwise, if the _Project_ is made available under one or more public licenses standardized by Software Package Data eXchange, the terms are the most permissive of those terms.

 3. As a fallback, the terms are those of the latest version of The Blue Oak Model License published on blueoakcouncil.org.